-At its core, “Empty Out Your Pockets” revolves around Juice WRLD’s reflections on success and its consequences.
+“Empty Out Your Pockets” revolves around Juice WRLD’s thoughts on success and its consequences.

-While the song carries a confident tone, with boasts of wealth and status, it also delves into his struggles with betrayal, loss, and fleeting happiness.
-The interplay of these elements makes the track both relatable and thought-provoking.
+While the song carries a confident tone, with boasts of wealth and status, it also goes into his struggles with betrayal, loss, and fleeting happiness.

 Lyrics Interpretation: Confidence and Vulnerability